-Diabetes is a life-changing condition that requires careful blood sugar management and a healthy lifestyle for a person to be able to manage it correctly.
-There are several different types of the disease.
+Diabetes is a life changing condition that requires careful blood sugar management and a healthy lifestyle for a person to manage it safely.
+There are several different types of diabetes.

 Depending on the type of diabetes, people may need to administer insulin and take other medications to manage their condition and improve glucose absorption.
-If a person has prediabetes, they can reduce the risk of full diabetes through regular exercise and a balanced, low-sugar diet.
+If a person is living with prediabetes, they can reduce the risk of developing type 2 diabetes through regular exercise and a balanced diet.

 The complications of diabetes can be severe, including kidney failure and stroke, so managing the condition is vital.

-Anyone who suspects they may have diabetes should visit their doctor.
+Anyone who suspects they may be living with diabetes should contact their doctor.